-- School districts and chambers of commerce should promote the development of educational partnerships in which high school students graduate with a two year career-technical credential that has been endorsed by local business and industry through programs like charter-technical and collegiate high schools. - ➤ The Legislature should provide funding and incentives for technical centers and community colleges to offer postsecondary career-technical coursework for high school students in partnership programs.
+- School districts and chambers of commerce should promote the development of educational partnerships in which high school students graduate with a two year career-technical credential endorsed by local business and industry through programs like charter-technical and collegiate high schools. - The Legislature should provide funding and incentives for technical centers and community colleges to offer postsecondary career-technical coursework for high school students in partnership programs.

-Community colleges should develop, within their local service areas, a strategic plan for career and technical training in partnership with area career-technical centers and local industry sectors.
+Community colleges and area technical centers should jointly develop, within their local service areas, a strategic plan for career and technical training in partnership with local industry sectors.

 The workforce development system in Florida is decentralized and fragmented with dozens of agencies involved in various components of the system.
 The populations served through this system are varied, from at-risk youth to unemployed or displaced workers to current workers.
+A dual system of delivery exists throughout the state with a mix of education and training programs provided by community colleges and school district technical centers.